weewx/weewx/examples/pmon/readme.txt

 This example illustrates how to implement a service and package it so that it can be installed by the extension installer.
 The pmon service collects memory usage information about a single process then saves it in its own database.
-Data are then displayed using standard weeWX reporting and plotting utilities.
+Data are then displayed using standard WeeWX reporting and plotting utilities.

 Installation instructions